Marriage and Family Therapy (MRFM)

 This course examines Group Therapy theories, dynamics and ethical standards.
 Students will be given a framework drawn from systems theory for applying group theory to intervention strategies.
 Topics include: treatment factors, interpersonal learning, group cohesion, process dynamics, stages of group formation/function and others.

-MRFM 881 Special Topic: Research in Marriage and Family Therapy 3
+MRFM 881 Research in Marriage and Family Therapy 3

-This graduate research methodology course introduces doctoral of arts students to a variety of qualitative and quanitative research topics.
+This research methodology course introduces students to a variety of qualitative and quantitative research topics.
 This class connects research with the practice of family therapy through learning about evidence-based interventions.
 Writing skills are needed for constructing research and reviewing existing research and these are developed through readings and instruction.
-Students will gain knowledge in family therapy research, such as management and validity, methodology, bridging research and practice, academic writing, and ethics in research including navigating the Institutional Review Board (IRB).
+Students will gain knowledge in family therapy research, such as measurement and validity, methodology, bridging research and practice, academic writing, and ethics in research including navigating the Institutional Review Board (IRB).

 MRFM 885 Qualitative Research Methodology 3